Updates on The Mastermind

 October 12, 2018: In Manahattan, a federal district court judge sentenced David Stillwell to life in prison without the possibility of parole, for the murder of Catherine Lee in the Philippines.

 Corrections to The Mastermind

 Even now, after five years of reporting, I’m still regularly in contact with new sources connected to Le Roux or the investigation.
 When I discover any new information that changes my understanding of facts in the story, I’m working with my publisher, Random House, to update digital editions of the book immediately and other editions as they are issued.
 Any such changes are noted below.
 Also included are errors in the original hardcover edition.
-These too are submitted for update in digital versions and slated for correction in other editions.
+All corrections below are included in the paperback version.
 (All page numbers below refer to the U.S. and U.K. hardcover editions.)